 What these calculations suggest is that, for one, those who are not affected by the young adult dependent provision will be differentially affected by the later insurance expansions.
 Those who signed up for parental coverage might also be affected, to the extent that they might choose a newly subsidized form of coverage after 2014.
-If exchange subsidies entice young adults to enter the individual market, this might help to alter the risk pool since the ACA effect of removing young adults from the individual market may have worsened the risk pool, although the welfare effects are not clear without taking into account the insurance rating mechanism in place in a state or the size of the individual market relative to the number of young adults' ability to take advantage of reduced "job- lock" and move to new jobs.
+If exchange subsidies entice young adults to enter the individual market, this might help to alter the risk pool; the ACA effect of removing young adults from the individual market may have worsened the risk pool, although the welfare effects are not clear without taking into account the insurance rating mechanism in place in a state or the size of the individual market relative to the number of young adults who exited to parental policies.
+Future changes in the labor market could affect young adults' ability to take advantage of reduced "joblock" and move to new jobs.
 Enforcement of the individual mandate could also affect the take-up decisions of those young adults who remain uninsured despite their parents being insured.

 Regardless of the precise future path of the young adult parental ESI option, the changes that have already taken place are substantial enough that several more outcomes should be examined, such as use of health care; health; financial wellbeing; and social outcomes, such as intergenerational relationships.
-A full welfare analysis of this provision would also consider how the costs of new coverage were distributed within a firm and the value of reduced "job-lock" for young adults.10
+A full welfare analysis of this provision would also consider how the costs of new coverage were distributed within a firm and the value of reduced "job-lock" for young adults.
+11